Piping/dotfiles/README.md

 # dotfiles
 A set of terminal configuration files for zsh, tmux, vim (fast, simple, minimal, off the shelf).
-All options and UI are carefully crafted.
+All options and UI are carefully crafted, no boilerplate, no gaint dependency!.
 All files work flawlessly on development and production server.

 ## How to use these files